-Laboratories are expected to develop a program of research and development to support the scientific foundation of Drug and Medication Control.
-This research may consist of the development of new methods or technologies, the pharmacological characterization of a new drug substance, the characterization of a masking agent or method, and other topics relevant to the field of Drug and Medication Control.
+Laboratories are expected to develop a program of research and development to support the scientific foundation of equine Drug and Medication Control.
+This research may consist of the development of new methods or technologies, the pharmacological characterization of a new drug substance, the characterization of a masking agent or method, and other topics relevant to the field of equine Drug and Medication Control.
+Refer to Section 4.0 of the RMTC Laboratory Accreditation Requirements and Operating Standards, Research Requirements and Duties for RMTC Accreditation, for further conditions.